 - Use dental toys, enzymatic chews, or teeth cleaning biscuits, all of which may help keep the teeth clean.

-Regular and frequent attention to your pet’s teeth may avoid the need for a professional dental clean under anesthetic, and will also improve your pet’s overall health.
+Regular and frequent attention to your pet’s teeth may avoid the need for a professional dental clean under anaesthetic, and will also improve your pet’s overall health.

 See you and your furry friend soon!